3rd e-Crime & Cybersecurity Congress Austria

 • 62% were able to identify cyberattacks with the help of their own employees — ahead of technical solutions and systems.

-• 1 in 10 social engineering attempts already uses deepfake for voice and video messages.
+• 1 in 10 social engineering attempts already uses deepfake technology for voice and video messages.

-• Incident response plans must cover prolonged disconnection scenarios - not just recovery and restoration.
+• Expanding incident response plans to cover prolonged disruption — not just recovery.

-• Critical operations should be decoupled from external systems wherever possible.
+• Decoupling critical operations from external systems wherever possible.

-• CISOs must improve real-time threat detection and internal threat hunting capabilities.
+• Strengthening real-time detection and internal threat hunting capabilities.

 In Austria, the government wants higher levels of digital public service delivery.
 Corporations have also committed to high levels of digitalisation.